Flaysh/Flaysh/README.md

-## Hey, I'm Flaysh ☄️
+## Hey, I'm Flaysh 🖤

+### Software Engineer & Entrepreneur | AudioVisual Artist & Producer
-A highly driven, fast learner, with over Six years of experience in front-end development, specializing in React, NextJS, and TypeScript. with an entrepreneurial spirit and a passion for tech and UI
+A highly driven, fast learner, with over six years of experience in frontend and backend development, specializing in React, NodeJS, and TypeScript. with an entrepreneurial spirit and a passion for tech and UI.

-### Senior Frontend Engineer at [Apono](https://apono.io)
+### Senior Fullstack Engineer at [Apono](https://apono.io)
 #### Former Frontend Engineer at [Landa](https://landa.app)
 #### Former Co-Founder & Lead Software Engineer at [MoonWiz](https://github.com/MoonWiz-io)